gorkemu/belge-hizli/README.md

 # Contract-Generator (Belge Hızlı)

 A web application that allows users to generate contracts and documents in PDF format using predefined dynamic templates.
-The system dynamically creates forms, requires user consent for legal terms, allows optional collection of billing information, generates PDFs via an external service, delivers them via download/email, and **records transaction & basic invoice data on the backend.**
+The system features a **simulated payment flow**, requires user consent for legal terms, allows optional collection of billing information, generates PDFs via an external service, delivers them via email, **allows direct download from a success page**, and records transaction, consent, and basic invoice data on the backend.

 ## ✨ Core Features